bsavas/cross-country-app-store-search-tool/README.md

 Cross Country App Store Search Tool
 =============================

+Implemented in HTML & JavaScript.
+Server side processing not required.

 - Search on multiple App stores with ease
 - See extracted keywords with frequency and relevancy